The Six Sins of Wikipedia

 The vast majority of Wikipedia contributors and editors are under the age of 25.
 Many of the administrators (senior editors) are in their teens.
 This has been established by a survey conducted in 2003 and in various recent interviews with Jimmy Wales, the co-founder of the enterprise.

-applying context and about possessing a synoptic view of ostensibly unrelated
+about identifying and applying context and about possessing a synoptic view of

 Moreover, teenagers can't tell hype from fact and fad from fixture.
 They lack the perspectives that life and learning -structured, frontal, hierarchical learning - bring with them.